Time Efficiency for Creatives (17 time management styles)

 It’s a productivity systems that’s optimized for flow state, mood and creativity.
 It’s an alternative to the Pomodoro technique (which works better for clerical, non-creative stuff).

 With Flowtime, you’re more likely to enter a “deep work” state and accomplish more.
 The important part is to avoid interruptions during this deep work focus.
+Clear your plate so you have nothing else to do.

-Recommended: How to Do the Flowtime Technique
+How to Do the Flowtime Technique

 5. Reverse Engineering

 Reverse engineering is deconstructing a big goal or problem into its smaller component pieces.
+As a creative, it’s normal to have big goals, epic projects and exciting ideas.

 But looking up at that tall mountain from its base is daunting and leads to inaction, procrastination and bad time efficiency.